Tuya-Community/tuya-iotos-embeded-demo-ble-angle-calc/README.md

 ## Overview

-In this demo, we will show you how to use attitude calculation component, and view the calculation results of attitude angles through the serial tool.
-This Demo is an application developed based on the Tuya Bluetooth Low Energy module and Tuya SDK.
-You can also create smart products on [Tuya IoT Platform](https://iot.tuya.com/) and use the Tuya Smart APP To control your device.
-In addition, this Demo uses the interface provided in the MPU6050 driver component to drive the MPU6050 to collect acceleration and angular velocity.
-The component can be found in [tuya-iotos-embeded-demo-ble-mpu6050](https://github.com/Tuya-Community/tuya-iotos-embeded-demo-ble-mpu6050).
+This demo shows you how to use the attitude calculation component and view the result via a serial communication tool.
+This demo application is developed based on Tuya's low power Bluetooth module and the Bluetooth Low Energy SDK.
+You can create a prototype of a smart product on the [Tuya IoT Development Platform](https://iot.tuya.com/) and control it by using the Smart Life app.
+This demo uses the interface provided by the MPU6050 driver component to drive the MPU6050 to acquire the acceleration and angular velocity.
+You and find it from [tuya-iotos-embedded-demo-ble-mpu6050](https://github.com/Tuya-Community/tuya-iotos-embeded-demo-ble-mpu6050).

 <br>